InFocus Magazine — The Thrill of the Race

 For information on the Blazing Paddles women’s team contact Jenny at 250-334-3503 or Phyllis at 250-334-2034 or visit comoxvalleyblazingpaddles.club

-READ InFocus Magazine — Dancing for a Cure
+READ InFocus Magazine — A Tasty Endeavour

 ←Previous articleTrees of the Future